miyako/4d-tip-github-pages/README.md

 theme: jekyll-theme-minimal
 ```

-You can also add 4D code to the page using markdown, but here is the problem; syntax highlighting is not applies on GitHub Pages.
+You can also add 4D code to the page using markdown, but here is the problem; syntax highlighting is not applied.

 This is because the default syntax highlighter does not support the 4D language.